Artistic freedom: Burkina Faso

 Adopted on 23 May 2013 by "Direction générale des arts (DGA)", the decree "Décret portant statut de l'artiste au Burkina Faso" envisages improving the social protection and the living conditions of artists, particularly the social security of employed artists and freelancers, the return of social contributions of artists and the complement dispositive for mutual accountability.

 Canada

 In Canada, the Canadian Charter of Rights and Freedoms protects artistic expression.

 France

 In July 2016, France amended its legislation in order to extend it with the legal protection of artistic freedom, architecture and heritage.
 For the first time in international law, artistic expressions are established as public goods and the "dissemination of artistic creation is free".
 This implies not only that artists are free to create but also that the wider public has access to it.
 As a result, art and artistic expressions cannot be censored or simply excluded from exhibits and other events.

 Germany

 Article 5 of the German Basic Law contains a special paragraph that connects the right to freedom of expression with the right to freely develop the arts and sciences."

+Indonesia

+On 12 January 2012, Indonesia ratification UNESCO 2005 Convention.
+When 2017, Indonesia published Cultural Advancement Law based on principles 11 values, including guaranteeing freedom of expression, ensuring the protection of cultural expression, providing cultural facilities and infrastructure, also funding sources for cultural advancement.